 In the 80’s….
-I received formal education from The University of Georgia, then later graduated as a naturopathic doctor from Trinity School of Natural Health in 2012.
+I received formal education from The University of Georgia, then later graduated as a naturopath from Trinity School of Natural Health in 2012.

-Growing up close to nature, I woke most mornings to my mother doing yoga.
+Growing up close to nature in rural Arkansas in the USA, I woke most mornings to my mother doing yoga and be surrounded by her deep belief in prayer, and being of service to others.
 We grew vegetables, foraged for food in the forest – picked Polk salad from the fields and watercress from the creeks – while collecting spring water from the mountainside.
 A pioneer woman, my mother was my first teacher.

 This was the first time I had witnessed where meat comes from, rather than buying it in a package, or prepared in a restaurant.
 I was shocked and horrified to discover the unnatural treatment of factory-farmed animals.
 This, combined with not being able to digest meat anymore, after not eating it for 6 months, made vegetarianism easy.

 I began studying, researching, and finally had a mission: to heal my body.
 This lead to the greatest of gifts, which eventually also included the healing of my mind – and my long lost soul.

 Unbeknownst to me until later in life, by the time I was 15, I was infertile.
 By 28, I had experienced 3 ectopic pregnancies.
 Pharmaceuticals and surgeries saved my life, which I’m eternally grateful for - but they also wiped out my immune system, leading to a myriad of health issues.